VerdanTech/VerdanTech-Outline/users/models.md

 ---
 classDiagram
     User
-    User --> Email : composed of one to N
+    User --> Email : composed of N
-    User --> PasswordReset : composed of one or none Email --> EmailConfirmation : composed of one or none User --> GardenMembership : refers to N class User{
+    User --> PasswordReset : composed of one or none Email --> EmailConfirmation : composed of one or none User --> GardenMembership : refers to N
+    User --> CultivarSet : refers to N class User{
         username: string
-        emails: list of Emails
+        emails: set of Emails
         hashed_password: string
         is_verified: bool
         is_superuser: bool
-        memberships: zero to N GardenMembershipID
+        memberships: set of GardenMembership refs
-        cultivar_sets: one to N CultivarSet
+        cultivar_sets: set of CultivarSet refs
         created_at: datetime
     }
     class GardenMembership{